twisted-pear/ipx_wrap/README.md

 `0x1e`.

 The `-d` option specifies the maximum amount of bytes of data transmitted per packet.
 For SPX this value is ignored and is 534.
-For SPXII this value must bet between 1 and 65483 (inclusive).
+For SPXII this value must be between 1 and 65483 (inclusive).
 For IPX this value must be between 1 and 65497 (inclusive).
 There is no MTU measurement unless SPXII is in use.
 This means that it is up to the user to ensure packets are not too large to be